 • Press Release

-ISRI Adopts Transportation Policy
+ReMA Adopts Transportation Policy

 (Washington, DC) – The Institute of Scrap Recycling Industries (ISRI) Board of Directors recently passed a transportation policy to recognize and address the challenges of transporting scrap materials to the scrapyards and to the customer in a timely, and cost efficient way.
 Unfortunately, the industry and others are experiencing severe truck shortages, rail service problems and increased costs, and inconsistent service on ocean shipping as less ships are being utilized globally.
 Additionally, the industry has seen labor issues that have snarled the West Coast ports.
-This is the first time ISRI has developed such a comprehensive transportation policy.
+This is the first time ReMA has developed such a comprehensive transportation policy.

 • Educate federal and state lawmakers (including governors, attorneys general) and regulators (e.g., Department of Transportation, Surface Transportation Board) about the transportation problems facing the industry